St Margaret’s Message

-In this week’s homily, for our parish Feast Day, Father Hanly reveals the beautiful meaning of St Margaret’s message.
+In his homily for our parish Feast Day, the feast day of St Margaret Mary Alacoque, Father Hanly reveals the beautiful meaning of St Margaret’s message.

-For our parish Feast Day, Father replaced the gospel for 28th Sunday, Year B, with the gospel about Martha and Mary, as the story of Martha and Mary illustrates very well the thinking of St Margaret.
+For our parish Feast Day, Father replaced the gospel for 28th Sunday in Ordinary Time, Year B, with the gospel about Martha and Mary, as the story of Martha and Mary illustrates very well the thinking of St Margaret.

 And this is too bad, because she’s very, very important in the history of the Church.
 And what she came to do, and what her life came to mean, is an extraordinarily strong message that is echoed down all through our own times.

 In summary, someone summed up her importance by saying: “Margaret aroused the Church to a realisation of God’s love, symbolised by the sacred heart of Jesus.”

 She lived during the seventeenth century, the early part a time of great conflict.

 There was the Reformation was already almost a hundred years old.
 And instead of bringing people together, it separated them.

 And wars were fought on both sides and every side.
 There were wars not only between the Catholics and the Protestants, but within the Protestants, and the groups in the Catholics.

 And it seemed like everyone was speaking for God.
 And the one thing when everybody speaks for God that happens is that God is not present.